TykTechnologies/tyk-schemas/README.md

-# tyk-chemas
+# tyk-schemas

+Repository for all schemas compatible with Tyk objects and files.

-**JSON and YAML schemas for various json file types used by Tyk products.
+JSON, YAML and maybe more schemas for various file types and objects used by Tyk products.
-You can use these schemas in your IDE or favourite editor to get autocompletion and validation of all your Tyk related configuration files.**
+You can use these schemas in your IDE or favourite editor to get autocompletion or code validation of all your Tyk related work.

 **This project is an MVP and still WIP**